 Constitution of the arbitral tribunal

-Parties may therefore specify the number and method of appointment of the arbitrator or arbitrators in the arbitration clause.
+Parties may therefore specify in the arbitration clause the number of arbitrators and the method to be used to appoint them.
 Alternatively, both institutional and ad hoc arbitration rules provide default mechanisms for selecting or replacing arbitrators.
-Since these default mechanisms vary from one institution to the other, it may be useful to examine them before finalising the arbitration clause.
+Since these default mechanisms vary from one institution to another, it may be useful to examine them before finalising the arbitration clause.

 Confidentiality may be of importance in M&A disputes.
 For instance, sellers will not want to disclose any price-sensitive information or confidential information regarding the business and operation of the target; similarly, the buyer, having spent a considerable amount of time and money evaluating a transaction, might want to preserve the confidentiality of its investment from other potential acquirers.

 Although it is generally assumed to be, confidentiality is not always an inherent feature of arbitration.
 The approach to confidentiality can vary between arbitral institutions and jurisdictions.
-For instance, the Swiss Rules of International Arbitration and the LCIA rules provide that the arbitration be confidential.
-On the contrary, the ICC Arbitration Rules do not provide for any default confidentiality obligation.
+For instance, the Swiss Rules of International Arbitration and the rules of the London Court of International Arbitration (LCIA) provide that the arbitration be confidential.
+Conversely, the International Chamber of Commerce Arbitration Rules do not provide for any default confidentiality obligation.
 Often contracts will provide for confidentiality but where this is not the case, and in the absence of a default provision in the applicable arbitration rules, the parties should seek a confidentiality order from the tribunal.